pronamic/github-action-cloudflare-config-saver/README.md

 ## Features

-- Fetches and stores rulesets, settings, and DNS records from Cloudflare
+- Fetches and stores rulesets, settings, DNS records and Google Tag Gateway settings from Cloudflare
 - Redacts dynamic fields such as export timestamps and SOA serial numbers
 - Saves JSON files to a configurable directory
 - Automatically commits, pushes, and creates a pull request